Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 # Syntax for creating a dictionary with content
 planet_dict = {
-  "mercury":"36 million miles",
+  "mercury": "36 million miles",
-  "venus":"67 million miles"
+  "venus": "67 million miles"
 }

 # Adding a new key-value pair to an existing dictionary